raginibajpai/javasource/README.md

 # javasource
-This repository contains code base for various modules which could be used as a base for a project strtup
+This repository contains sample codes for various modules which could be used as a base for a project strtup